 Sometimes we forget that the hard yards count for something.

-Yesterday I received an unexpected email from Tim Hughes who along with Adam Gray and Alexander Low are part of Digital Leadership Associates.
+Yesterday I received an unexpected email from Tim Hughes who along with Adam Gray and Alexander Low is part of Digital Leadership Associates.
 This team are at the forefront of social selling globally.

 Tim’s email asked me to review an article he had written based on a conversation we had had some weeks ago.
 I was very humbled and flattered take a look.